Iotex-Name-Service/IotxDomain-JS/IotxDomainJS/README.md

 ```
 // your domains
 const _domain = "iotexdomains.iotx";

+const _address = "xxx";

 // resolve .iotx domain to get the address of the owner.
 const owner = await sdk.getOwner(_domain);

 console.log(owner);

+// get a domain default from a user's address, requiring the user to set the default domain name initially.
+const domain = await sdk.getDomain(_address);
 ```
 Pls update test.js for specific instructions